 Gina was adorned in a loose, red t-shirt and boxers.
 His boxers.
 His Darth Vader boxers.
-Bill loved when she dressed like this.
+Dean loved when she dressed like this.
 Slutty Vader-kitten.
 It always made him horny, yet very self-conscious of his closet “Darkside”.

 Not tonight though.
 He didn’t know.
 He just didn’t feel aroused.
 He didn’t really feel anything at all.

-“Bill…,” Gina began lightly rubbing his forearm, “will you at least talk to me?
+“Dean…,” Gina began lightly rubbing his forearm, “will you at least talk to me?
 Now?”

-“I’m sorry, ” Bill said.
+“I’m sorry, ” Dean said.
 “I don’t know what the hell is wrong with me, baby.
 I just feel…I don’t really know how I feel.
 It’s hard to explain, but it isn’t you, Gina.
 It’s me.”